NBA Rumors: Jacque Vaugn Has ‘Legitimate Opportunity’ To Become Brooklyn Nets’ Permanent Head Coach

 The Nets and the 21 other NBA teams that have been invited to Orlando, Florida to conclude the ’19-20 campaign will play eight games each before proceeding to the playoffs.
 As a result, Brooklyn is too far behind the conference’s top six clubs to move up the playoff table.
 However, the NBA will be holding a double-elimination mini-tournament for the No. 8 spot; Brooklyn will have to win games to hold onto its playoff spot.

-As reported by The Inquisitr, the New York Knicks are also searching for a new head coach, and Tom Thibodeau could be the leading candidate for the position.
+As reported by The Inquisitr, the New York Knicks are also searching for a new head coach.
+Tom Thibodeau could be the leading candidate for that position.